-- Documented policies and procedures for responding to cybersecurity incidents.
-In developing these policies and procedures, regulated entities should consider the four major phases of the incident response process: preparation; detection and analysis; containment, eradication and recovery; and, post-incident activity. - ii.
-Incident response management should be designed to allow for rapid response to all levels of cybersecurity incidents, highlighting material cyber incidents and it should include escalation criteria that align with its cybersecurity criticality classification.
-Appropriate response plans should be established for various cyber and data loss events ranging from minor cyber incidents to major incidents that result in breach, data loss, compromised data or destroyed data. - iii.
-Appropriate response plans for incidents such as denial of service attacks that prevent end-users from accessing the system. - iv.
-Incident management processes should ensure that the following tasks are fully completed before an incident is considered closed formally (1) recovery from disruption of series from cybersecurity incident, (2) assurance of the IT system's integrity following the cybersecurity incident, and (3) recovery of lost or corrupted data due to the cybersecurity incident. - v.
-Clear roles and responsibilities of staff involved in the incident management process which includes recording, analysing, remediating, and monitoring incidents. - vi.
-An appropriate log should be maintained (or audit trail system implemented) that would allow for effective and efficient investigations relating to cybersecurity events. - vii.
-Establish a post-incident response review process for material cybersecurity incidents which should include: - (a) conducting appropriate cyber forensic investigations; - (b) chronicling the events leading up to, during and following the cybersecurity incident; - (c) identifying the root cause and control deficiencies; - (d) assessing any breakdown in the incident management process; and - (e) establishing of a plan of action to address the identified deficiencies. - viii.Document, implement and communicate to relevant staff an escalation process for reporting on IT and cybersecurity issues within established timeframes.
-These timeframes should be driven by the severity and urgency of the identified issue.
+- i.
+Documented policies and procedures for responding to cybersecurity incidents. - ii.
+Incident response management should be designed to allow for rapid response to all levels of cybersecurity incidents, but even more so material cyber incidents and it should include escalation criteria that align with its cybersecurity criticality classification. - iii.
+Establish appropriate response plans for various cyber and data loss events ranging from minor cyber incidents to major incidents that result in breach, data loss, compromised data or destroyed data. - iv.
+Appropriate response plans for such incidents as denial of service attacks that prevents end-users from accessing the system. - v.
+Incident management processes should ensure that the following tasks are fully completed before an incident is considered closed formally (1) recovery from disruption of series from cybersecurity incident, (2) assurance of the IT system's integrity following the cyber-incident, and (3) recovery of lost or corrupted date due to the cyber-incident. - vi.
+Clear roles and responsibilities of staff involved in the incident management process which includes recording, analysing, remediating, and monitoring incidents.

+- vii.
+An appropriate log should be maintained (or audit trail system implemented) that would allow for effective and efficient investigations relating to cybersecurity events. - viii.
+Establish a post-incident response review process for material cyber-incidents which should include: - (a) conducting appropriate cyber forensic investigations; - (b) chronicling the events leading up to, during and following the cyberincident; - (c) identifying the root cause and control deficiencies; - (d) assessing any breakdown in the incident management process; and - (e) establishing of a plan of action to address the identified deficiencies. - ix.
+Implement and communicate to relevant staff an escalation process for reporting on IT and cybersecurity issues within established timeframes and outside of them for matters of urgency.